 “Coventry’s blown up”

-No ship-wide order to abandon ship was given – the confusion and chaos and total failure of ship-wide communications saw to that, but it was clear to everybody that Coventry was in a bad way and had to be abandoned.
-Quietly, efficiently, the crew nearest the upper decks had released the starboard side life rafts – those on the port side were at too sharp an angle to be of any use now.
-Evacuation took place in an orderly fashion, while several members of crew were performing heroics rescuing fellow survivors from shattered and burning compartments throughout the now smoke-filled ship.
+No ship-wide order to abandon ship was given – the confusion and chaos and total failure of ship-wide communications saw to that, but it was clear to everybody that Coventry was in an increasingly bad way and had to be abandoned.
+Quietly, efficiently, the crew nearest the upper decks struggled to release the starboard side life rafts – those on the port side were at too sharp an angle to be of any use now, but the starboard ones needed manhandling off their shelves to clear the decks below.
+Evacuation took place in an orderly fashion, while several members of crew were performing heroics rescuing fellow survivors from shattered and often burning or smoke-filled compartments throughout the ship.

 A particularly brave bit of flying from CPO Aircrewman M J Tupper of 846 NAS – hovering very near to the Coventry’s magazine (which could have blown up at any moment) – resulted in 17 survivors in life rafts trapped alongside the ship being lifted onto the Broadsword.
 Tupper later received the Distinguished Service Medal for his bravery.
 Broadsword’s crew performed just as magnificently, with her ship’s boat and Gemini towing life rafts away from the Coventry as she rolled over despite the ever present danger of a major explosion – in fact one Gemini was pulled under whilst attempting to tow an overloaded life raft, adding her crew to those in the water and needing a rescue.